ropensci/SymbiotaR2/README.md

 ## <a name="inst"></a>Installation

-This package is not currently up on CRAN (as it is being developed), but it can be downloaded by calling:
+This package is not currently up on CRAN (as it's being developed), but it can be downloaded by calling:

 ```{R}